What is Anxiety?

 Prolonged Exposure Therapy (PE)

-Prolonged exposure therapy is a specific type of CBT used to treat PTSD and phobias.
-The goal of this therapy is to help patients overcome the overwhelming distress they experience when reminded of past traumas or in confronting their fears.
-With the guidance of a licensed therapist, the patient is carefully reintroduced to the trauma memories or reminders.
-During the exposure, the therapist guides the patient to use coping techniques such as mindfulness or relaxation therapy/imagery.
-The goal of this therapy is to help patients realize that trauma-related memories (or phobias) are no longer dangerous and do not need to be avoided.
-This type of treatment usually lasts 8-16 weekly sessions.
+Throughout the exposure, the therapist assists the patient in using coping techniques such as mindfulness or relaxation therapy/imagery.
+The goal of this therapy is to help patients realize that trauma-related memories or phobias are no longer threatening and do not need to be avoided.
+This treatment typically involves 8-16 weekly sessions.

 Acceptance and Commitment Therapy (ACT)

-ACT is a type of CBT that encourages patients to gain in positive behaviors even in the presence of negative thoughts and behaviors.
-The goal is to improve daily functioning despite having the disorder.
-It is particularly useful for treatment-resistant Generalized Anxiety Disorder and Depression.
-The length of treatment varies depending on the severity of symptoms.
+A form of CBT, ACT encourages patients to engage in positive behaviors in spite of negative thoughts and emotions.
+The goal is to improve daily functioning while living with the disorder.
+ACT is particularly useful for treatment-resistant generalized anxiety disorder and depression.
+The length of treatment varies depending on the severity of the symptoms.

 Family Therapy

-Family Therapy is a type of group therapy that includes the patient's family to help them improve communication and develop better skills for solving conflicts.
-This therapy is useful if the family is contributing to the patient's anxiety.
-During this short-term therapy, the patient's family learns how not to make the anxiety symptoms worse and to understand the patient better.
-The length of treatment varies depending on the severity of symptoms.
+Family therapy involves the patient’s family in group therapy sessions to improve communication and conflict resolution skills.
+This therapy is valuable when family dynamics contribute to the patient’s anxiety.
+During this short-term therapy, the patient’s family learns strategies to avoid exacerbating anxiety symptoms and gain a better understanding of the patient’s experience.
+The length of treatment depends on the severity of the symptoms.

 Medications